Chu-rill/ChatSpace/README.md

 ### Contributing

-Fork the repository
+Fork the repository.
-Create a new branch (git checkout -b feature-branch) Commit your changes (git commit -am 'Add new feature') Push to the branch (git push origin feature-branch) Create a new Pull Request
+Create a new branch (git checkout -b feature-branch).
+Commit your changes (git commit -am 'Add new feature').
+Push to the branch (git push origin feature-branch).
+Create a new Pull Request.